 We have found that by placing students in a real-world scenario via immersion, simulation and virtual reality, they become far more skilled at scientific theorems, deciphering mathematical equations and finding self-confidence in their own ability to problem-solve.
 Participants show a measurable increase in knowledge of STEM principles after completing our program.

 Being located on NAS Pensacola provides us with the unique opportunity to extend their learning into the real world.
-Students take “port calls” out to the NAS Air Traffic Control tower or over to the National Naval Aviation Museum.
+Students take “port calls” to the National Naval Aviation Museum.
 They also have the opportunity to watch the Blue Angels practice from the Museum’s flight line.

 Growth at NFA